epfl-ada/ada-2021-project-adamn/README.md

 ## Timeline
 - Data preprocessing and filtering (Done)
 - First descriptive tasks (Done)
--Visualisation of male and female speakers
+- Visualisation of male and female speakers
 - Description of the Dataset differentiating the male and female speakers
 - Computation of propensity score for each woman (Week 10)
 - Matching: pairing 1 woman before Metoo with 1 woman after Metoo based on propensity score (same profession) (Week 11)